Dre Campbell Farm

 9. Captain Jack’s Lawnweed Brew

-This product is made with hydrogen peroxide and another formula that has been shown to be effective against this cold-weather fungus.
+This product is made with hydrogen peroxide and another formula shown to be effective against this cold-weather fungus.

-Purchase it and use it according to the instructions that come with your order.
+Purchase it and use it as instructed in the instructions that come with your order.

 10. Sil-Matrix LC